TosbackCgusBridge-Bot/CGUs-versions/Bloomberg/Privacy Policy.md

 Questions Regarding This Privacy Policy

-If you have questions regarding this Privacy Policy, please contact us by clicking here and choosing the Other Category.
-Please include "Privacy" in the Subject Line of your inquiry.
+If you have questions regarding this Privacy Policy, please contact us by clicking here.

 Your California Privacy Rights